zwets/amr-trinity/snakemake/README.md

 ## Installation

-Install prerequisites for building this pipeline (on Ubuntu):

-    sudo apt install git # build-essential git zlib1g-dev curl wget file jq

-Create the Conda environment
+Create Conda environment *amr-trinity*

-    conda env create -n amr-trinity --file workflow/envs/amr-trinity.yaml
+    conda env create -n amr-trinity -f workflow/envs/amr-trinity.yaml

-Run a smoke test (this takes a while as Snakemake pulls tools and databases)
+Activate and run smoke test (will take a while as it pull the tools!)

     conda activate amr-trinity
-    snakemake --configfile test/mini/config.yaml --use-conda --cores 1
+    snakemake --configfile test/mini/config.yaml --sdm conda --cores 1

-Rerun the last command.
-It should report "Nothing to be done" in seconds
+If you rerun the last command it should report "Nothing to be done".

 ## Use